lazd/mdn.io/README.md

 ## Why?

 The [Mozilla Developer Network] is an awesome JavaScript resource.
-When looking for JavaScript references on something like `Function.apply`, you might Google "apply site:developer.mozilla.org" and click the first result.
+When looking for JavaScript references on something like `Function.apply`, you might use a search engine with "apply site:developer.mozilla.org" and click the first result.

 mdn.io does that for you, and can be configured to [search any domain](#searching-other-domains).